hipe/tmx/lib/skylab/headless/doc/issues/153-the-method-naming-idiomspace-of-validation.md

-• for three, a normalization operation is rarely useful without an event model that it rests on top of. both when mutation occurs, or an unresolvable validation error occurs, it is so undersirable as to be useless not to emit this information in some kind of event behavior; and the method shape of topic does not self-document what the event substrate is, if one even exists.
+• for three, a normalization operation is rarely useful without an event model that it rests on top of. both when mutation occurs, or an unresolvable validation error occurs, it is so undersirable as to be useless not to call_digraph_listeners this information in some kind of event behavior; and the method shape of topic does not self-document what the event substrate is, if one even exists.